yatowoo/EPD/draft.md

 It seems that results from oscilloscope are more accuracy, while results from digitizer only have a resolution of 1 MHz.
 There still exist several ribs in oscilloscope noise spectrum when no signal input.
-We believe it’s blame to oscilloscope itself.
+We believe it's blame to oscilloscope itself.
 Considering our tight schedule, we decided to use the digitizer to set up the batch test system.

 ### Signal